5G on Rogers FAQs

 Note: Most staff and faculty have a UTmail+ A5 license account.
 Telecom will be validating these accounts during the migration process.

-Teams Phone will replace the Communicator 7 soft client application, which is no longer supported by GoCo.
+Teams Phone has replaced the Communicator 7 soft client application, which is no longer supported by GoCo.
 The migration to Teams Phone will also unify the University’s communication tools and simplify the user experience.

 The Telecom team will reach out to each department and work with them on a migration schedule.